-- All materials made available by instructors on the Seminary's LMS must support course-related teaching, scholarship, or research. - Instructors who make materials available through the LMS are responsible for evaluating, on a case-by-case basis, whether the use of a copyrighted work requires permission or qualifies as a fair use.
-Instructors are to use the Fair Use Checklist (See "Appendix A") as a guide to this determination and submit a completed Fair Use Checklist for each item with the relevant course syllabus to the Academic Dean's Office on their campus.
-If additional copyrighted materials are used after these materials are submitted, the faculty member is required to submit this information to the Academic Dean's Office. - When permissions are needed, the instructor will obtain permission first by checking the Copyright Clearance Center's coverage and, if not covered there, by contacting the copyright holder.
-Instructors are responsible for providing printouts of either the webpage indicating coverage by the Copyright Clearance Center or the webpage from the Copyright Clearance Center's website indicating a payment is in process for copyright permission. - Whenever copying original materials is involved, whether the copies are made by instructors or by Seminary staff, only the amount needed to accomplish the specific educational purpose should be copied.
+- All materials made available by instructors on the Seminary's LMS must support courserelated teaching, scholarship, or research. - Instructors who make materials available through the LMS are responsible for evaluating, on a case-by-case basis, whether the use of a copyrighted work requires permission or qualifies as a fair use.
+Instructors are to use the Fair Use Checklist (See Appendix A) as a guide to this determination and submit a completed Fair Use Checklist for each item with the relevant course syllabus to the Academic Dean's Office on their campus.
+If additional copyrighted materials are used after these materials are submitted, the faculty member is required to submit this information to the Academic Dean's Office. - When permissions are needed, the instructor will obtain permission first by licensing permission from the Copyright Clearance Center and, if not covered there, by contacting the copyright holder.
+Instructors are responsible for providing screenshots from the from the Copyright Clearance Center's website indicating a payment is in process for copyright permission. - Whenever copying original materials is involved, whether the copies are made by instructors or by Seminary staff, only the amount needed to accomplish the specific educational purpose should be copied.